Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the base requirement for small crews.
+One toilet per twenty workers is standard for crews of twenty or fewer.

 Female-Worker Add

-Separate stalls when crews include workers of more than one gender.
+Separate stalls once crews include workers of more than one gender.

 Urinal Substitution